India's Climate Change Challenge

 I think countries are increasingly recognizing the power and importance of action on the ground, as well as of bilateral cooperation to move action on the ground forward.
 If they don’t, we will see more of what the scientists are telling us: a warmer planet with more erratic weather, negative impacts on the world’s energy supply, and problems with how communities deal with climate change.
 That is why NRDC emphasizes that the time to act is now.

-Sonia Luthra is Assistant Director for Outreach and Clara Gillispie is Assistant Director of Trade, Economic, and Energy Affairs at NBR.
+This interview was conducted by Sonia Luthra, Assistant Director for Outreach, and Clara Gillispie, Assistant Director of Trade, Economic, and Energy Affairs at NBR.